 Tax on a PSA is due by the employer at a rate equal to the individual employees’ rate of tax paid during the year.
-Class 1B National Insurance is paid at a rate of 13.8% 2021/22 increasing to 15.05% from April 2022 on the value of the benefit plus the amount of tax paid on behalf of the employee.
+Class 1B National Insurance is paid at a rate of 14.53% from 2022-23 and 13.8 from 23/24 on the value of the benefit plus the amount of tax paid on behalf of the employee.

 If the employer does not want to cover the tax (and be payable by the employee instead) or if the benefits do not meet the criteria for a PSA, the benefits can be reported on Form P11D.
 Please review our P11D quick guide for more information.

-The deadline for applying for a PSA is 5 July, and the deadline for payment is 19 October.
+The deadline for applying for a PSA is 22 October (19 October if you pay by post.)
 There is no specific deadline for submission, but we recommend submitting them at least a month before payment is due.

 Any benefits reported on a PSA do not need to be featured on a P11D.